ajcrites/welcome/README.md

 This is an incomplete list of what I want to offer to Team Crites

 * Talk to me about anything -- no topic is off limits
+ * I am never too busy to meet with any of you individually or as a group
 * I will help with any projects -- client, open source, or personal -- in any way that I can
 * I *want* you to succeed in your requirements, so I will work to make sure that you do
 * **I am not above criticism** -- as a developer or a manager